componentjs/guide/best-practices.md

 If instead you move them to a separate repository and add them as dependencies, they will be versioned by the builder.

+## Only use lowercased letters in files and component names

+Some file systems are case sensitive, others are not.
+Let's keep components as compatible as possible!